sashankv/DSCComp/README.md

 # Optum Data Science Competition

+This is team H2Coder's repository for the Optum Data Science Competition.
+In this competition, we were asked to use the publicly avaiable County Health Rankings Dataset to determine the factors which contribute the most to preventable hospitalizations.

 A pdf of our final presentation and analysis code is found under the presentation folder.
 The file presentation/correlation.ipynb includes our team's preprocessing of data, correlation analysis and visualizations.

 ### What we used for this Project